Print Friendly, PDF & Email

 As requested by the project, Star Legacy Foundation will offer accounting, budgeting and/or administrative training.

-Star Legacy Foundation provides advice on lobbying regulations and compliance, including identification and utilization of ‘safe harbors.’
-If projects want to engage in significant lobbying, Star Legacy Foundation requires consultation by the project with nonprofit experts in the field as to what is allowed and disallowed, by 501(c)3s.
-Advance permission is required to do any lobbying.
+If projects want to engage any lobbying, Star Legacy Foundation requires consultation by the project with nonprofit experts in the field as to what is allowed and disallowed, by 501(c)3s.
 Projects must track and report lobbying activities and expenditures as part of the overall reporting process.
-Star Legacy Foundation will help design tracking systems as needed.

-Projects hire and supervise their own staff.
+Projects are in charge of hiring and supervising their own staff.

 Star Legacy Foundation works collaboratively with projects and their funders when projects are terminating or transitioning to independent 501(c)(3) status.
 However, due to the amount of work required to set up a fiscally sponsored project, Star Legacy Foundation requires a minimum of 2 years in a fiscally sponsored project relationship.